Portions: 8 people Calories: 45kcal |

 Top tips

-- To avoid the sauce turning bitter, clean out any charred part of the pepper, taste it, and you may want to rinse them if they taste overly bitter.
+- Preventing bitter taste: To avoid the sauce turning bitter, clean out any charred part of the pepper, taste it, and you may want to rinse them if they taste overly bitter.
 Letting the sauce rest as instructed also helps develop the flavors and tame any lingering bitterness.

-- If you have some leftovers, you can add them to a soup.
+- Save leftovers: If you have some leftovers, you can add them to a soup.

-- Once refrigerated, you can quickly reheat it in the microwave by heating it in 30 seconds increments.
+- Reheating leftovers: Once refrigerated, you can quickly reheat it in the microwave by heating it in 30 seconds increments.

-If you like to add more flavors, try a few herbs, my favorite are a few oregano leaves, some fresh basil leaves or some sprigs of rosemary.
+- Other flavors: If you like to add other flavors, try a few herbs, my favorite are a few oregano leaves, some fresh basil leaves or some sprigs of rosemary.

 Serving suggestions

 You can use the blended version in the same way you'd use pesto sauce.
-My favorite way to serve it with pasta is by boiling some penne or rigatoni, mixing it with the pepper sauce, and sprinkle with some parmesan cheese (or nutritional yeast for a vegan, dairy-free version).
+My favorite way to serve it with pasta is by boiling some penne or rigatoni, mixing it with the pepper sauce, and sprinkling it with some parmesan cheese (or nutritional yeast for a vegan, dairy-free version).

 I also recommend you try it with the humblest but most comforting dish I can think of: rice and scrambled eggs; please, humor me.
 You'll love it.